AboutContactTermsPrivacy PolicyRefund Policy

 Banpo becomes stronger when lighting, bridge views, and a more visual evening scene matter most.
 Yeouido is stronger when the goal is to stay longer, talk more, and keep the outing from feeling overdesigned.

 That difference shows up in the first 30 minutes.
 At Yeouido, a simple plan can succeed with a mat, drinks, and one shared food stop.
-At Banpo, visitors often start comparing bridge angles, fountain timing, and the Some Sevit side almost immediately.
-That makes Banpo more memorable for a night route, but Yeouido is usually kinder when two people are still finding the rhythm of the date.
+At Banpo, visitors start comparing bridge angles, fountain timing, and the Some Sevit side almost immediately.
+That makes Banpo more memorable for a night route, but Yeouido is kinder when two people are still finding the rhythm of the date.

 For first dates, the best Yeouido plan leaves an exit option.
 After 90 minutes, the outing can continue into sunset, shift into a short riverside walk, or end without feeling unfinished.
 That flexibility is the real advantage of Yeouido over a more spectacle-driven river stop.